Codesai/curso-tdd-ts/awkward-dependencies-examples/problematic-discount/README.md

 ## Goal
 Recognizing awkward dependencies (FIRS violations).

-1. Examine the code and the tests.

-   a.
-What's the problem with the existing test?

-   b.
-If not, identify which violations of FIRS make the code not unit-testable.
+1. Examine the code (tests included), and identify which violations of FIRS made it not unit-testable.

 2. Optional: how would you design this code in order to be unit-testable?